 You can compare credit reference agencies here.

-One way to get around the ‘too many applications’ problem is to use our Smart Search tool, which tells you how likely you are to be accepted for a card without actually applying.
+One way to get around the ‘too many applications’ problem is to use our Eligibility Checker tool, which tells you how likely you are to be accepted for a card without actually applying.

 It’s called a ‘soft search’ because it doesn’t leave any record on your credit file for other potential lenders to see.
 You’ll get a score out of 10 based on how likely it is you’ll be accepted, allowing you to apply only for the card’s you’re most likely to be accepted for.

-Try the Smart Search tool for yourself here.
+Try the Eligibility Checker tool for yourself here.

 DON'T: Just pay the minimum